-Under the securities laws of the United States, the Company's directors, executive officers and any persons holding more than 10% of the Company's Common Stock are required to report their initial ownership of the Company's Common Stock and any subsequent changes in that ownership to the Securities and Exchange Commission.
-Specific due dates for these reports have been established and the Company is required to identify in this Proxy Statement those persons who failed to timely file these reports.
-Based solely on our review of the copies of such forms received by us, or written representation from certain reporting persons, we believe that all of the filing requirements for such persons were satisfied for 2014.
+Under the securities laws of the United States, our directors, executive officers and any persons holding more than 10% of our common stock are required to report their initial ownership of our common stock and any subsequent changes in that ownership to the Securities and Exchange Commission.
+Specific due dates for these reports have been established and we are required to identify in this Proxy Statement those persons who failed to timely file these reports.
+Based solely on our review of the copies of such forms received by us, or written representation from certain reporting persons, we believe that all of the filing requirements for such persons were satisfied for 2015.

-STOCKHOLDER PROPOSALS FOR THE 2016 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR THE 2017 ANNUAL MEETING

-To be considered for inclusion in the Company's proxy statement for the Company's 2016 Annual Meeting of Stockholders, stockholder proposals must be received by the Secretary of the Company no later than December 17, 2015.
+To be considered for inclusion in the Company's proxy statement for the Company's 2017 Annual Meeting of Stockholders, stockholder proposals must be received by the Secretary of the Company no later than December 26, 2016.
 These proposals also must comply with the proxy proposal submission rules of the Securities and Exchange Commission under Rule 14a-8.

-A stockholder proposal not included in the Company's proxy statement for the 2016 Annual Meeting will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to the Secretary of the Company at the principal executive offices of the Company, provides the information required by the Company's Bylaws, and otherwise complies with the provisions of the Company's Bylaws.
+A stockholder proposal not included in the Company's proxy statement for the 2017 Annual Meeting will be ineligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to the Secretary of the Company at the principal executive offices of the Company, provides the information required by the Company's Bylaws, and otherwise complies with the provisions of the Company's Bylaws.
 To be timely, our Bylaws provide that the Company must have received the stockholder's notice not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting of stockholders.
-However, in the event that the 2016 Annual Meeting is called for a date that is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's annual meeting of stockholders, notice by the stockholder to be timely must be so received by the Secretary of the Company not later than the close of business on the later of (1) the 90th day prior to the date of the meeting and (2) the 10th day following the earlier to occur of the day on which notice of the date of the scheduled annual meeting was mailed or the day on which public announcement of the date of such scheduled annual meeting was first made.
+However, in the event that the 2017 Annual Meeting is called for a date that is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's annual meeting of stockholders, notice by the stockholder to be timely must be so received by the Secretary of the Company not later than the close of business on the later of (1) the 90th day prior to the date of the meeting and (2) the 10th day following the first public announcement or disclosure of the date of the 2017 Annual Meeting.